Lewis Hamilton Tests Positive For COVID-19, Will Miss Sakhir Grand Prix

 “We will announce our replacement driver plans for this weekend in due course.”

 A number of other athletes worldwide have become infected, with some being forced to miss competition.
-In the United States, New England Patriots quarterback Cam Newton missed a game after contracting the virus, and a number of teams in the league have seen outbreaks within their facilities.
+In the United States, New England Patriots quarterback Cam Newton missed a game after contracting the virus, and several teams in the league have seen outbreaks within their facilities.

 The onset of the coronavirus pandemic brought the sports world to a halt earlier this year, with nearly all major sports suspending competition for several weeks starting in March.
 Formula 1 also put off the start of its season, canceling what was to be the opening race in the Australian Grand Prix.
-Other major international events have been put off as well, including the 2020 Summer Olympics scheduled for Tokyo, which were moved to the summer of 2021.
+Other major international events have been delayed as well, including the 2020 Summer Olympics scheduled for Tokyo, which were moved to the summer of 2021.

 It is unclear when Hamilton could return to the track.
 As Formula1.com reported, he needs a negative test before he can return, which creates uncertainty over whether he would be able to come back before the season-ending race in Abu Dhabi.